pravatbhusal/university-notes/CS 314/Lectures/src/graphs/README.md

 ### Unweighted Shortest Path Algorithm
 To find the unweighted shortest path between vertices, do a breadth first search (using the Queue data structure)
-- Diameter: Longest shortest path in a graph
+- Diameter: Longest, shortest path in a graph
+  - There are multiple shortest paths in a graph from a starting vertex to other vertices, so the longest is the diameter
 - Center: A vertex that connects to the largest number vertices while having the shortest average path-length

 ###### Algorithm Implementation
 1. Set the distance of the starting vertex to 0
 2. Create a Queue, and add the starting vertex
 3. While the queue is not empty
   - Remove the front of the Queue
   - Loop through all edges of the current vertex
   - Get the Node that the edge connects to